-- Rowing Development Programme – for junior rowers of all abilities wishing to develop their rowing skills and training alongside academic study
+- Rowing Development Programme – for junior rowers of all abilities wishing to develop their rowing skills and training alongside academic study.

-Due to the demands of the rowing programme (a typical week for an elite squad member comprises of eight to 10 sessions over six days), students applying are advised to consider only taking places on a variety of A Level courses or a BTEC Diploma in Sports Coaching or Sport and Exercise Science.
-You can see a sample rowing timetable here.
+Due to the demands of the rowing programme (a typical week includes eight to ten sessions over six days), students applying are advised to consider only taking places on a variety of A-level courses or a diploma in Sports Coaching or Exercise Science.

-Scholarships are offered to elite rowers on an individual basis and are directly related to sporting and academic performance usually determined through a sporting CV and achievements prior to joining Hartpury.
+Scholarships are offered to rowers on an individual basis and are directly related to sporting and academic performance usually determined through a sporting CV and achievements prior to joining Hartpury.